Walter McMillian: Sentencing override

-On September 19, 1988, Judge Robert E. Lee Key, Jr., overruled the jury's recommendation of a life sentence and imposed the death penalty.
+On September 19, 1988, Judge Robert E. Lee Key Jr. overruled the jury's recommendation of a life sentence and imposed the death penalty.
 Key remarked that "McMillian deserved to be executed for the brutal killing of a young lady in the first full flower of adulthood."
 This practice, called judicial override, allows "elected trial judges to override jury verdicts of life and impose death sentences."
-According to the Equal Justice Initiative of Montgomery, Alabama, "No capital sentencing procedure in the United States has come under more criticism as unreliable, unpredictable, and arbitrary" than the judge override.
+According to the Equal Justice Initiative of Montgomery, Alabama, "No capital sentencing procedure in the United States has come under more criticism as unreliable, unpredictable, and arbitrary" than the judicial override.

-Since then, the frequency of the judge override in Alabama has come under scrutiny: "Nearly seventy Alabama judges have single-handedly ordered an inmate's execution, and collectively they have done so more than a hundred times.
+Since then, the frequency of the judicial override in Alabama has come under scrutiny: "Nearly seventy Alabama judges have single-handedly ordered an inmate's execution, and collectively they have done so more than a hundred times.
 Thirty-six of the nearly two hundred convicts on death row are there because of override."

-In November 1988, 28-year-old attorney Bryan Stevenson, a Harvard Law School and Harvard School of Government graduate, who was the director of the newly formed Alabama Capital Representation Resource Center in Montgomery, took on the task of appealing the case.
+In November 1988, 28-year-old attorney Bryan Stevenson, a Harvard Law School and Harvard School of Government graduate (as an undergraduate, he attended Eastern University, graduating with a degree in philosophy), who was the director of the newly formed Alabama Capital Representation Resource Center in Montgomery, took on the task of appealing the case.
 When he visited McMillian in prison, McMillian maintained his innocence.
 Stevenson was motivated to take McMillian's case because of the use of the judge override.

 After he had decided to take the appeal, he got a phone call from Judge Key discouraging Stevenson from taking the case.
 In a 2015 NPR interview, Stevenson described how that phone call was a "very, very bizarre start to my career and to the work that I was doing in Alabama."
 Stevenson then visited McMillian's community and "met dozens of African-Americans who were with this condemned man at the time the crime took place 11 miles away who absolutely knew he was innocent."